magomimmo/modern-cljs/doc/tutorial-21.md

 </html>
 ```

-> NOTE 6: We inked the script tag to `"js/whitespace.js"`
+> NOTE 6: We linked the script tag to `"js/whitespace.js"`
 > source.
 You'll discover later the reason why.

 ### Create the bREPL connection